zarr-developers/governance/.github/ISSUE_TEMPLATE/implementation-council-invite.md

 as well as the [ZEP](https://github.com/zarr-developers/governance/blob/1d2f3989896955c8bff8dc8d3d03f7580eaa474e/ZEP/instructions/zep0000.md) itself. for more information.

-Then, please use this issue to let the steering council either:
+Then, please use this issue to let the steering council know either:
  * that you are not interested or perhaps do not have the capacity at this time
- * or to assign your council representative.
+ * or whom you will be assigning as your council representative.

 If any help or discussion is needed, feel free to do so here or link to other issues/threads as necessary.